 The provisions of the 2015 Loan require the payment of principal and interest until its maturity on September 1, 2022, the obligation fully amortizes over seven (7) years.
-Interest on the 2015 Loan accrues on the outstanding principal balance at an annual variable rate equal to the published Wall Street Journal prime rate (3.25% and 4.75% at March 31, 2021 and 2020, respectively) plus 2.0% and is adjustable on the first day of each calendar quarter and fixed for that quarter, provided that at no time shall the annual interest rate be less than 6.0%.
+Interest on the 2015 Loan accrues on the outstanding principal balance at an annual variable rate equal to the published Wall Street Journal prime rate (3.25% at March 31, 2022 and 2021) plus 2.0% and is adjustable on the first day of each calendar quarter and fixed for that quarter, provided that at no time shall the annual interest rate be less than 6.0%.
 The 2015 Loan has a prepayment penalty of 5.0% for any prepayment made prior to the first anniversary of the date of the 2015 Loan Agreement, which penalty is reduced by 1.0% each year thereafter until the fifth anniversary of such date, after which there is no prepayment penalty.
-The balance under the 2015 Loan was \$635,000 and \$1,027,000 at March 31, 2021 and 2020, respectively, and was included in the long-term debt in the debt table above.
+The balance under the 2015 Loan was \$218,000 and \$635,000 at March 31, 2022 and 2021, respectively, and was included in the long-term debt in the debt table above.